IN2-Moist/2Take1-Moist-Script/README.md

+some of the new stuff shown here: https://youtu.be/gnysxvWqSUs

 # 2Take1-Moist-Script (Build 2.0.1.9 : Moist Edition)

 ** Credits & Thanks to Kektram for help with OTR Code and code Advice